 The Group's UK subsidiaries each file separate tax returns.
-In accordance with UK tax legislation, where one domestic UK company is a 75 per cent owned subsidiary of another UK company or both are 75 per cent owned subsidiaries of a common parent, the companies are considered to be within the same UK tax group.
+In accordance with UK tax legislation, where one domestic UK company is a 75 per cent owned subsidiaries of a common parent, the companies are considered to be within the same UK tax group.
 For companies within the same tax group, trading profits and losses arising in the same accounting period may be offset for the purposes of determining current and deferred taxes.